 Site of the Nor Loch

-The gardens occupy what was the original bed of the Nor Loch created in middle of the 15th century to add to the defences of Edinburgh.
-Over the following centuries it was used as the city’s waste ground and as a result became foul smelling, contributing to the city’s reputation as “Auld Reekie”.
+The gardens occupy what was the original bed of the Nor Loch created in the middle of the 15th century to add to the defences of Edinburgh.
+Over the following centuries, it was used as the city’s waste ground and as a result became foul smelling, contributing to the city’s reputation as “Auld Reekie”.
 It was drained in 1759 to allow the building of North Bridge the connection between the Old and New Towns.

 Pride of place in the gardens goes to the Scott Monument, built in 1844 to commemorate the writer Sir Walter Scott but the area is also dotted with statues commemorating a number of other Scottish worthies, including explorer David Livingston, publisher Adam Black and medical pioneer James Young Simpson.